 Energy saving is one of the many benefits garage door seals offer.
 Energy saving personally benefits you and the planet at large.
 Sealing garage doors help you control your home’s temperature so your garage is cooler during the hot seasons and warmer during the cold seasons.
 This benefit translates into low energy usage, meaning you can save money on electricity bills and reduce your carbon footprint.
 Insulating your home can help you save around 10% on your annual utility bills.

-3. Keeps Insects Out
+3. Keeps Insects Out of Your Garage

 Sealing your garage door reduces the access route for insects and pests.
 Insects and pests have the skills to maneuver their way into our homes, usually uninvited, and can crawl through any gaps in your insulation to establish colonies in your home.
 There may even be instances where the areas around the garage door are wide enough to accommodate bigger animals, like mice and rats, which can both cause damage and spread disease.
 Good garage seals close up extra spaces around your garage door to keep insects and pests out.

-4. Keeps Dirt and Dust Out
+4. Keeps Dirt and Dust Out of Your Garage

 As the wind blows, it carries dust into our homes through unsealed spaces.
 This dirt can make its way into your garage if it’s not sealed, gathering on your vehicles and other tools or appliances you store in your garage.
 Sealing your garage door keeps your garage dust-free and clean.
 It saves you time and effort on cleaning and makes your garage a comfortable place to work or spend time.